General Information for all ILS Students

 In addition, MLS students must complete the departmental Student MLS Degree Audit Checklist form and file one copy with the department office and one copy with the MLS Program

-Coordinator within the first two weeks of the semester in which they will complete
+Coordinator after the drop/add period of the semester in which they will complete

 Documentation of degree